-It has even become a generic term for a sticking plaster in the UK, Canada and New Zealand.
+Since then, it has become a generic term for a sticking plaster in the UK, Canada, and New Zealand.
 This is similar to its main rival Band Aid in the US.

 After the war, the company began a programme to modernise the business.
-This is due to the demand for Elastoplast.
+This is due to the demand of Elastoplast.

-During the second half of the Twentieth Century the company acquired a number of global pharmaceutical and specialist medical companies.
+During the second half of the Twentieth Century, the company continued to grow massively.
+They acquired a number of global pharmaceutical and specialist medical companies.

-The business is consistently listed in the FTSE 100 top listed companies on the London Stock Exchange.
-It remains one of the largest firms to come out of Yorkshire.
+Smith & Nephew are consistently listed in the FTSE 100 top companies on the London Stock Exchange.
+It continues to remain one of the largest firms to come out of Yorkshire.

-In 2009, they opened a new factory in China.
-Some of their production is now being relocated there.
+The business expanded in 2009 which led to them opening a new factory in China.
+Some of their production has been relocated there.

-People who travel down the Clive Sullivan Way regularly will know that the company is still very much present along the banks of the Humber Estuary.
-There is now a centre for the research and development of their new products.
+People who travel down the Clive Sullivan Way will often see one of their factories.
+They know that the company is still very much present along the banks of the Humber Estuary.

 Currently, the business has no signs of stopping.
 They continue to research and develop new products to create an impact on the medical world.